higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 ## Custom codecs

-[mu] allows you to use custom decoders and encoders.
+[Mu] allows you to use custom decoders and encoders.
 It creates implicit `Marshaller` instances for your messages using existing serializers/deserializers for the serialization type you're using.

-If you're using `Protobuf`, [mu] uses instances of [PBDirect] for creating the `Marshaller` instances.
+If you're using `Protobuf`, [Mu] uses instances of [PBDirect] for creating the `Marshaller` instances.
 For `Avro`, it uses instances of [Avro4s].

 Let's see a couple of samples, one per each type of serialization.
 Suppose you want to serialize `java.time.LocalDate` as part of your messages in `String` format.
 With `Probobuf`, as we've mentioned, you need to provide the instances of [PBDirect] for that type.
 Specifically, you need to provide a `PBWriter` and a `PBReader`.